open/close all folders

 - There are also the spriggans.
 In Oblivion, they looked more like attractive women with botanical features.
 In Skyrim, they are quite literally person-shaped trees.
 They are described as nature guardians, which puts them at odds with the hagravens as they despise nature.

 - Spar in Breath Of Fire 2, Peco in Breath Of Fire 3.

 - Fallout 2 and 3 have Harold, an NPC ghoul with a tree he calls Bob growing out of his head.
 In the latter game, the tree has completely absorbed him, and his organs are distributed throughout its root system.

-- Fallout New Vegas has Spore Carriers, humans that have been taken over by parasitic Bacteria in an experiment to genetically engineer plant spores.
+- Fallout: New Vegas has Spore Carriers, humans that have been taken over by a parasitic fungus in an experiment to genetically engineer plant spores.
 The Old World Blues DLC reveals that they originated from the Big MT R&D Facility and that the Think Tanks are responsible for them, amongst many other horrifying things in the game.

 - Bracken in Dungeon Siege.

-- The Dendroids from Heroes of Might and Magic III, and the Treants from V
+- The dndroids from Heroes of Might and Magic III, and the treants from V

 - EVA in Metal Gear Solid 3: Snake Eater speculates that The End's unusual amount of stamina might be due to photosynthesis.
 Later, upon one of his many possible deaths, The End's skin actually does transform into bark.

 - In the Thief series, Viktoria initially appears human but is actually a dryad of some sort, able to create long stabbing/entangling vines from her fingertips, and has bark-covered skin and glowing red eyes.
 She's one of the heads of the Pagans and all of them have a huge affinity for plants and wild things.

 - The title species of Pikmin, of course.